sjt-github/Hemberg-scRNA-seq-Course/docs/24-ideal-scrnaseq-pipeline.md

 * Unique molecular identifiers
     * Greatly reduce noise in data
     * May reduce gene detection rates (unclear if it is UMIs or other protocol differences)
+    * Lose splicing information
     * Use longer UMIs (~10bp)
     * Correct for sequencing errors in UMIs using [UMI-tools](https://github.com/CGATOxford/UMI-tools)

 * Spike-ins
     * Useful for quality control
+    * May be useful for normalizing read counts
     * Can be used to approximate cell-size/RNA content (if relevant to biological question)
     * Often exhibit higher noise than endogenous genes (pipetting errors, mixture quality)
     * Requires more sequencing to get enough endogenous reads per cell